 The Sign of Four opens with Holmes doing drugs (cocaine in this case, but it is clear from the story that Homes also was doing heroin).
-Holmes claimed it was his only option when there were no cases to a very concerned Watson.
+Holmes claimed to a very concerned Watson, it was his only option when there were no cases.

 The story eventual moves to an orphaned young woman.
 She has been receiving pearls of great value once a year and has been told that the donor wants to meet her.
 She asks Holmes and Watson to accompany her.
 After an odd journey they are eventually taken to meet a man, whom they find murdered inside a room that has been locked from the inside.

 That starts a chase for the murders and to discover why the young woman has been receiving these jewels.

 The writing is good.
 But it is why as an adult I don’t like reading mysteries like this.
 There are small little clues and either Holmes comes up with some outlandish observation (like telling Watson based on Watson’s new watch that his alcoholic brother had recently died when Watson had not even told Holmes that he had a brother) or a completely obvious clue that results in explication to tell the reader what is going on.